flenniken/statictea/docs/variables.md

 There is one dictionary to hold the logically separate dictionaries, g, h, s, t etc which makes passing them around easier.

 The language allows local variables to be specified without the l prefix and it allows functions to be specified without the f prefix.
-Dot names ie: l.d.a can be used on the left hand side of the equal sign.

 * [variables.nim](../src/variables.nim) &mdash; Nim source code.
 # Index